YoonJoon/AShortCourse4Python-Django/Django/Mds/adminSite.md

 In order to view and create records we also need this user to have permissions to manage all our objects.

-We can create a "superuser" account that has full access to the site and all needed permissions using <b>manage.py</b>.
+You can create a "superuser" account that has full access to the site and all needed permissions using <b>manage.py</b>.

 ```python